Hispanic and Italian Studies

 The Honors Program in Spanish is designed to promote opportunities for advanced work to highly motivated, mature undergraduate majors and prepare them to do independent work.
 Students may apply for admission to the Honors Program no earlier than the beginning of the second semester of their sophomore year.
 To gain admission to the Program students must have formally declared a major in Spanish and have completed at least 12 credits toward their major.
 In addition, they must have an overall GPA of at least 3.25, and 3.50 in their major, both of which must be maintained in order to graduate with honors.

 Students must complete the 36 credits required for the major as well as a 4 credit Honors Thesis (A SPN 499) to be done the semester in which they graduate.
-Students are additionally required to take one additional course at the 400-500 level within the area of their concentration.
-This “additional” 400-500 level course does not increase the number of credits required for the major or for the Honors Program but only mandates that one of the student’s elective courses be at the most advanced level in the area of their concentration.
+Students are additionally required to take one additional course at the 400-500 level within the area of their specialization.
+This “additional” 400-500 level course does not increase the number of credits required for the major or for the Honors Program but only mandates that one of the student’s elective courses be at the most advanced level in the area of their specialization.
 The Honors Thesis should be a 25-40 page research project directed by a faculty member of the Spanish program.
 Students interested in doing the Honors Program in Spanish first should express that interest to their faculty mentor.

 Combined B.A./M.A.
 Program in Spanish